-2. Architectural quality: Including how each space works in terms of functions and logistics.
+2. Architectural quality: Including how each space of the library works in terms of functions and logistics.
 How is the architectural concept implemented and designed on different scales within the building?
-This is of great importance for how individual spaces within the library affect the people using them.
+How does the architecture affect the library user experience?

-4. Sustainability: Including how sustainable thinking has been incorporated into the library, such as by reducing the quantities of resources used, using local materials in the construction process or by finding new ways to use natural resources as an energy source.
+4. Sustainability: Including how sustainability principles have been incorporated into the library design and operations, such as by reducing the quantities of resources used, using local materials in the construction process, using renewable energy resources, or minimizing ongoing operational costs etc.

-5. Learning space: Including the way the library offers a diversity of inroads to education, how learning spaces support different learning situations, appeal to different needs, age groups and encourage various learning formats – especially learning as a social phenomenon.
-How do the learning spaces interact with the rest of the library?
+5. Learning & social connection: Including how the library offers a diversity of pathways to education and how the interior supports the development of individual, social, cultural, and economic needs.
+How does the library appeal to different demographics, age groups and encourage various learning formats or co-creation?
+How does the learning spaces of the library interact with the rest of the building?

-6. Digitisation: Including how digital communication and the accessibility of the library content are integrated within the library space, using methods that include mobile technologies.
+6. Digitisation & technical solutions: Including how digital communication and the accessibility of the library content are integrated within the library space, using methods that include mobile technologies.
 How are design, aesthetics and interaction used as the basis for this digitisation?
-Has digitisation been used in any innovative and creative ways to create experiences for the library users within the building?
+Has technology been used in any innovative and creative ways to create experiences for the library users within the building?

 7. How does the library reflect the UN Sustainable Development Goals (SDGs) and IFLA’s Global Vision: Please add reference-specific SDGs where relevant.